 As the applicant, customer, parent, guardian, or representative, I authorize Texas Workforce Commission (TWC) Vocational Rehabilitation Division (VR) to exchange with the National Student Clearinghouse the information selected in the “Information Subject to Disclosure” box.
 I authorize the VR counselor to complete this document on my behalf.

-VR 5056 Application for Vocational Rehabilitation Services
+VR 5057, Application Statement

-As the applicant, customer, parent, guardian, or representative I confirm that I have read and agree to the application statements as listed in the VR 5056 Application for Vocational Rehabilitation Services and would like to proceed with applying for Vocational Rehabilitation Services.
+As the applicant, customer, parent, guardian, or representative I confirm that I have read and agree to the application statements as listed in the VR 5057 Application Statement and would like to proceed with applying for Vocational Rehabilitation Services.

-VR1680 Opportunity to Register to Vote
+VR1680, Opportunity to Register to Vote

 As the applicant, customer, parent, guardian, or representative, I confirm that I have been provided with information regarding Voter Registration as described in the VR1680 Opportunity to Register to Vote.
 Please respond Yes, No or No Response to indicate if you are not registered to vote where you live now, would like to register to vote today.

-VR5161 Individualized Trial Work Plan/ VR5157 Individualized Trial Work Plan Amendment
+VR5161, Individualized Trial Work Plan/ VR5157 Individualized Trial Work Plan Amendment

 As the applicant, customer, parent, guardian, or representative, I agree that I have been fully involved and used informed choice in the development of this program and have received a copy of this Trial Work Plan.
 This program will be reviewed by me, my designated representative, if any, and my VRC as often as necessary, but at least annually.
 Any change in this program will require collaboration between me, my designated representative, if any, and my VRC.

-VR5163 Individualized Plan for Employment (IPE)/VR5159 Individualized Plan for Employment (IPE) Amendment
+VR5163, Individualized Plan for Employment (IPE)/VR5159 Individualized Plan for Employment (IPE) Amendment

 As the applicant, customer, parent, guardian, or representative, I agree that I have been fully involved and used informed choice in the development of this program and have received a copy of this IPE.
 This program will be reviewed by me, my designated representative, if any, and my VRC as often as necessary, but at least annually.
 Any change in this program will require collaboration between me, my designated representative, if any, and my VRC.